MadStu/connect-4-plus/README.md

 - __Hard Mode__

-  - The game features a hard mode allowing the player to play against a harder opponent.
+  - The game features a hard mode allowing the player to play against a much smarter version of Hal.
   - This gives the player a real sense of achievement when they win.

 ![Hard Mode](https://github.com/MadStu/connect-4/raw/main/assets/images/hard-mode.png)

 - __Animated Disc Drop__

-  - Basic animation is included which shows the player discs falling as they're dropped into the column which is visually appealing.
+  - Basic animation is included which shows both player discs falling as they're dropped into the column which is visually satisfying.

 ![Animated Disc Drop](https://github.com/MadStu/connect-4/raw/main/assets/images/animated-disc-drop.png)

 - __Status Bar__

-  - A status bar keeps the player informed with the level they're on, what game difficulty they're playing and who's turn it is.
+  - A status bar keeps the player informed with the level they're on, what game difficulty they're playing, who's turn it is and what their score is.

 ![Status Bar](https://github.com/MadStu/connect-4/raw/main/assets/images/status-bar.png)

 - __Input Validation__

-  - Any input from the user is validated, asking if they want to play hard mode, play again or from the column number they enter.
+  - All input from the user is validated, whether asking if they want to play hard mode, play again and also the column number they enter.

 ![Input Validation](https://github.com/MadStu/connect-4/raw/main/assets/images/input-validation.png)

 - __Coloured Winning Discs__

-  - When either the user or computer player wins, the winning discs are highlighted red to show the line of connect 4.
+  - When either the user or Hal wins, the winning discs are highlighted red to show the line of connect 4.

 ![Coloured Winning Discs](https://github.com/MadStu/connect-4/raw/main/assets/images/coloured-winning-discs.png)

 - __Cheat Code__

   - The game includes a cheat code (88) which may give a hint to the player of the next column to try.
-  - If the computer hasn't seen a potentially winning pattern the player is instead shown a message that cheaters never prosper.
+  - If Hal hasn't found a potentially winning pattern the player is instead shown a message that cheaters never prosper.
+  - There is a penalty for using the cheat code in terms of lost points.

 ![Cheat Message](https://github.com/MadStu/connect-4/raw/main/assets/images/cheat-message.png)